 The musical publications called Alexander Alexander Schimpf an exceptional pianist early on in his career.
-In 2020, his long awaited first CD record with Orchestra will be published by CAvi music, who have previously documented his long cooperation with Bayerische Kammerphilharmonie.
-For this transparent recording of the Mozart Pianoconcerts KV 413-415 with varying string cast of the string section (under concert master Gabriel Adorján), Alexander Schimpf adds his stylistically sure own cadences, which make his personal involvement with Mozart audible in a special way.
+In 2020, his long awaited first CD record with Orchestra was published by CAvi music, who have previously documented his long cooperation with Bayerische Kammerphilharmonie.
+For this transparent recording of the Mozart Pianoconcerts KV 413-415 with varying string cast of the string section (under concert master Gabriel Adorján), Alexander Schimpf added his stylistically sure own cadences, which made his personal involvement with Mozart audible in a special way.

 After success in renowned competitions (German musicians competition 2008), Vienna (1st price in the International Beethoven-competition 2009) and Cleveland/USA (1st price Cleveland International Piano Competition 2011), Alexander Schimpf was able to establish himself as a sought after soloist on multiple continents.
 Despite his meteoric international success, he shows a remarkable calm.
 As Alexander Schimpf says himself: „I am in no hurry with these things; they should receive the time that they need.”